MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Understanding Robust Overfitting of Adversarial Training and Beyond. [[paper]](https://arxiv.org/abs/2206.08675) [[code]](https://github.com/chaojianyu/understanding-robust-overfitting)
+  - Chaojian Yu, Bo Han, Li Shen, Jun Yu, Chen Gong, Mingming Gong, Tongliang Liu. *ICML 2022*
+  - Key Word: Adversarial Training; Robust Overfitting.
+  - <details><summary>Digest</summary> Robust overfitting widely exists in adversarial training of deep networks.
+The exact underlying reasons for this are still not completely understood.
+Here, we explore the causes of robust overfitting by comparing the data distribution of non-overfit (weak adversary) and overfitted (strong adversary) adversarial training, and observe that the distribution of the adversarial data generated by weak adversary mainly contain small-loss data.
+However, the adversarial data generated by strong adversary is more diversely distributed on the large-loss data and the small-loss data.
+Given these observations, we further designed data ablation adversarial training and identify that some small-loss data which are not worthy of the adversary strength cause robust overfitting in the strong adversary mode.
+To relieve this issue, we propose minimum loss constrained adversarial training (MLCAT): in a minibatch, we learn large-loss data as usual, and adopt additional measures to increase the loss of the small-loss data.

+- Query-Efficient and Scalable Black-Box Adversarial Attacks on Discrete Sequential Data via Bayesian Optimization. [[paper]](https://arxiv.org/abs/2206.08575)
+  - Deokjae Lee, Seungyong Moon, Junhyeok Lee, Hyun Oh Song. *ICML 2022*
+  - Key Word: Black-Box Adversarial Attacks.
+  - <details><summary>Digest</summary> Existing black-box attacks, mostly based on greedy algorithms, find adversarial examples using pre-computed key positions to perturb, which severely limits the search space and might result in suboptimal solutions.
+To this end, we propose a query-efficient black-box attack using Bayesian optimization, which dynamically computes important positions using an automatic relevance determination (ARD) categorical kernel.
+We introduce block decomposition and history subsampling techniques to improve the scalability of Bayesian optimization when an input sequence becomes long.

 - Adversarial Patch Attacks and Defences in Vision-Based Tasks: A Survey. [[paper]](https://arxiv.org/abs/2206.08304)
   - Abhijith Sharma, Yijun Bian, Phil Munz, Apurva Narayan.
   - Key Word: Adversarial Patach Attacks and Defenses; Survey.